 It appears this disciple wanted some closure or to hold on to what was comfortable.
 Jesus knew if this guy went back to his family and friends, they might try to persuade him from embracing his new life in Christ.
 Maybe he was new in the faith.
 Maybe he wasn't grounded enough to not let others influence his decisions.
 For whatever reason, Jesus saw through his excuse.

-I think we all are guilty at one time or another of dragging our past into our future.
+To be fair, I think we all are guilty at one time or another of dragging our past into our future.
 Even though we desire something new and exciting, we want to hold onto people and preferences that inhibit us from moving forward.
-Unfortunately, trying to carry this baggage into something completely new can screw up what Jesus desires to do in us and through us.
+Unfortunately, trying to carry this baggage into something completely new can screw up what Jesus is desiring to do in us and through us.

 Imagine trying to drive your car while looking in the rearview mirror the entire time.
 You will inevitably veer off course and crash.
-Jesus knew the same thing would happen for this disciple if he continued to look backward.
+Jesus knew the same thing would happen for this homesick follower if he continued to look backward.

 So there you have it: Three followers of Jesus who liked the idea of following Him, but chose not to follow through.

 Do any of those hidden motives resonate with you?
 Maybe like me, you wrestle with all three in some way or another.

-Why not be honest with Jesus and ask him to show you where you are hasty, hesitant, or homesick?
-When he calls you to ______________, be prepared to:
+Why not be honest with Jesus and ask Him to show you where you are hasty, hesitant, or homesick?
+Whatever adventure He is calling you to join, be prepared to: